VPAC/superlinux/supercomputingwithlinux.md

 `#SBATCH --gres=gpu` or `sbatch --gres="gpu" job.slurm`

 This is what sets the resources for an ANSYS job.
 It will not run without it.
-For the first 4 processors you only need to ask for aa_r+1, for every additional processor over 4 you need to ask for a single aa_r_hpc license as well.
+For the first 4 processors one only need to ask for aa_r+1, for every additional processor over 4 one needs to ask for a single aa_r_hpc license as well.

-You should be now able to check your output file, `OscillatingPlate.db`.
-Two other ANSYS jobs you can launch and view results include `pbs-script-pvm` and `pbs-cfx-benchmark`.
+The output file, `OscillatingPlate.db`.
+Two other ANSYS jobs can be launched, `pbs-script-pvm` and `pbs-cfx-benchmark`.

 ## 3.10 Standard Job with License : Abaqus Finite Element Analysis